If not stopped, plaque, or biofilm, plays havoc with your mouth in an ever-evolving manner:

 If plaque gets a toehold, be aware of the various stages of tooth decay.
 Even better, learn how you can join your dentist and hygienist in stopping plaque and tooth decay.

-Before you develop a cavity at this early stage, there's still a chance tooth decay can be stopped or even reversed.
+Before you develop a cavity at this early stage, it’s possible to stop or reverse tooth decay.
 To accomplish this, your dentist might recommend treatments to:

 If you don't seek treatment promptly for tooth decay, you might experience stages that require more intensive dental work, increased sensitivity, pain, and worse.